-For those discretionary accounts for which Confluence has discretion to select broker/dealers, Confluence seeks to aggregate trades for client accounts within a strategy or across multiple strategies (if multiple strategies are transacting in the same security) and enter trades in a single block order when we believe it is on the clients' best interest.
-Trades for discretionary Wrap Accounts and UMA programs are generally aggregated by the Sponsor.
+For those discretionary accounts for which Confluence has discretion to select broker/dealers, Confluence seeks to aggregate trades for client accounts within a strategy or across multiple strategies (if multiple strategies are transacting in the same security) and enter trades in a single block order when we believe it is in the clients' best interests.
+Trades for discretionary UMA programs are aggregated by the Sponsor.
 It is Confluence's policy to allocate trades in a fair and equitable manner and the firm generally will allocate pro-rata.
 However, in the event of a partial fill of an aggregated order, Confluence can choose a random allocation process.